avtomate/show-owl/README.md

 # Show Owl
 It's owlfully easy to algorithmically select your in-flight movies with Show Owl.
+(Code challenge for an interview.)

 ##### Built with Rails 4.2.2